B. Altman and Company Building: Construction and opening

 In April 1905, Altman received a $4.5 million mortgage loan from the Mutual Life Insurance Company of New York, which covered several properties on the flagship's site.
 That May, The New York Times reported that the row house at Fifth Avenue and 34th Street was still being leased by art dealer Knoedler.
 The lease did not expire for "five or six more years" and negotiations between Knoedler and Altman had reached an impasse.
 Additionally, there were several incidents during construction.
 Three workers were killed and several were injured in a December 1905 dynamite explosion, and there was an attempt the same month to sabotage the building's hoisting engines.
 In January 1906, a worker was killed and six others were injured when a girder fell from the eighth floor.

 In anticipation of the new store's opening, Altman sold the old Sixth Avenue store in April 1906.
 The first section of the Fifth Avenue building was opened on October 15, 1906, with entrances on 34th Street, 35th Street, and Fifth Avenue; the previous store on Sixth Avenue was closed at that time.
-Although the original design entailed building upon Knoedler's holdout lot, the initial section of the building wrapped around the lot.
-In December 1910, shortly before Knoedler's lease expired, Trowbridge and Livingston filed plans for the second section of the building, to be erected on Knoedler's old lot.
+Although the original design entailed developing Knoedler's holdout lot, the initial section of the building wrapped around the lot.
+Knoedler moved uptown in 1910, and Trowbridge and Livingston filed plans for the second section of the building, to be erected on Knoedler's old lot, that December.
 The section at the corner of Fifth Avenue and 34th Street opened in September 1911.
 After the second section opened, the building had a floor area of 550000 ft2.